Integralist/integralist.co.uk/content/posts/python-asyncio.md

 ## Event Loop

 The core element of all asyncio applications is the 'event loop'.
-The event loop is what schedules and runs asynchronous tasks (it also handles network IO operations and the running of subprocesses).
+The event loop is what schedules and runs asynchronous tasks.

 <a href="../../images/event-loop.png">
     <img src="../../images/event-loop.png">